Back to Main FAQs

 • What is the “sworn financial statement” need to verify net worth below $250,000?

 • Individuals claiming net worth below $250,000 must submit a document listing their assets and liabilities demonstrating a net worth below $250,000.
 The document must be signed by the individual or the individual’s accountant (or other financial professional who is familiar with the individual’s net worth) and must be notarized (signed in the presence of a notary public).
-The department has provided a sample form to assist with net worth calculation.
-The worksheet can be found on the Application Resources page.
+A sample form to assist with net worth calculation can be found on the Application Resources page.

 • For spouses that file joint taxes, how will that affect their eligibility?